MarcinPekala/ppbackend/readme.md

 <img src="https://github.com/MarcinPekala/readme_images/blob/master/TB.png" width="600"/>

 On the top right you'll see two buttons.
-The first one on the left let's you access the endpoints documentation powered by swagger.io, and the second one let's you access the database console in SQL.
+The first one on the left lets you access the endpoints’ documentation powered by swagger.io, and the second one lets you access the database console in SQL.

 <img src="https://github.com/MarcinPekala/readme_images/blob/master/DOCS.png" width="600"/>
 <img src="https://github.com/MarcinPekala/readme_images/blob/master/DB2.png" width="600"/>